F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 User-Defined routes
 ```````````````````
+For route failover you need two distinct tags:

+- Deployment scoping tag: key and value can be anything, defaults to f5_cloud_failover_label:mydeployment in our examples
+-	Self IP mapping tag: the key is static but the value is user-provided and must contain an array of *one* corresponding self IP for each BIG-IP where the next hop should be pointed.
+For example, ``f5_self_ips:<self IP on BIG-IP 1>,<self IP on BIG-IP 2>``.

 Within Azure, go to **Basic UDR > Tags** to set:

 - a key/value corresponding to the key/value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration